 For years, I have heard that Taj Mahal is one of the Seven Wonders of the World.
-But I am not sure if it is still in the list.
+But I am not sure if it is still on the list.
 If you know, do let me know in the comment section below.
 Since it is said that the kings used to have historians and writers who would write their stories in more glorified ways.
-So, it is not that much easy to know the real story of Taj Mahal.
-My reason for travelling is to explore such stories which aren’t just fascinating but eye-opening too.
+So, it is not that easy to know the real story of Taj Mahal.
+My reason for traveling is to explore such stories that aren’t just fascinating but eye-opening too.

 Is there a real story of Taj Mahal that you believe to be true?

 We know a lot about Taj Mahal.
-There is a lot of information about Taj Mahal’s construction, the reason behind its construction and there other things including the time taken and the architecture etc. But who knows if this all was true or not.
+There is a lot of information about Taj Mahal’s construction, the reason behind its construction, and there other things including the time taken and the architecture, etc. But who knows if this all was true or not.
 Who knows what we have been taught or told is all manipulated to glorify someone.
-Well, I am no one to comment on it but certainly there are questions which need answers.
+Well, I am no one to comment on it but certainly, there are questions that need answers.
 The only thing is credibility.
-Taj Mahal was built in the 17th century and there is nothing credible which can be trusted upon.
+Taj Mahal was built in the 17th century and there is nothing credible that can be trusted upon.

-All we have are pages of history which are considered authentic as mentioned by the historian of that time.
-Also, travellers who travelled to India from different parts of the world have described Taj Mahal in their books, works.
-But at present, there are a lot of claims which are made on the credibility of the sources and on the existence of this marvellous piece of marble monuments.
+All we have are pages of history that are considered authentic as mentioned by the historian of that time.
+Also, travelers who traveled to India from different parts of the world have described Taj Mahal in their books, works.
+But at present, there are a lot of claims which are made on the credibility of the sources and on the existence of this marvelous piece of marble monuments.